akuMaku/Kanava/README.md

 Kanava Facebook-page.
 The projection mapping also reacts to tweets with certain Lapland related hashtags.

 From GitHub you can find the Quartz Composer source code of Kanava.
 Feel free to use, modify and learn from it.
-Kanava is lisenced under GNU General Public License, version 3.
+Kanava is licensed under GNU General Public License, version 3.

 www.Facebook.com/KanavaRovaniemi
 www.Rovaniemi.fi/Kanava